 How Frequently Should I Pump When I Go Back to Work?

 You’ll need to work out an exact schedule with your boss, but it helps to use your lunch break for one of the pumping sessions.
-The other pumping times will depend upon what your busiest work hours are or if you have any paid breaks you can take advantage of for pumping.
+The other pumping times will depend upon your busiest work hours or if you have any paid breaks you can take advantage of for pumping.

 How Much Milk Will My Baby Need Every Day?

-If you have a baby that’s still night nursing, or even nursing several times before and after work, you would need to pump less milk during the day while you are at work.
+If you have a baby that’s still night nursing or even nursing several times before and after work, you would need to pump less milk during the day while you are at work.

 Julie Matheney (IBCLC) of LA Lactation shares her experience: